 Bear Mountain Lodge

-Bear Mountain Lodge is not only located amongst beautiful natural surroundings.
-The great room features floor-to-ceiling windows with panoramic views of the surrounding mountains and forests.
+Bear Mountain Lodge is located amidst beautiful natural surroundings.
+The great room features floor-to-ceiling windows featuring panoramic views of the surrounding mountains and forests.
 I could sit there all day!
 We had a fun time playing Checkers and Scrabble, all while taking in the amazing winter scenery.
 A beautiful wrap around deck located right off from the great room is perfect for enjoying the beautiful summer and spring seasons.
 It would be an ideal spot for reading or enjoying a coffee during the warmer months.

-Check out these beautiful snowy mountain views from the balcony!
+Check out these beautiful snowy mountain views from the lodge balcony!

 The lodge is festively decorated in a woodsy rustic theme.
 Everywhere you look, you will see amazing lodge style architecture, as well as charming rustic touches.
 The consistency of decor throughout the cabin is a major plus.
 I love the cozy atmosphere of the lobby – a wood stove, comfortable couches for relaxing, relaxing music, and magnificent views.
 Nothing says a winter getaway in New England quite like a stay at beautiful Bear Mountain Lodge.

 Our room was decorated beautifully in an attractive moose theme.
-It was a bit small, however, we had nice views of the surrounding mountains.
+It was a bit small, however, we enjoyed the beautiful scenery of the surrounding mountains.